 I am grateful to Eric Laenen for comments at the initial stages of this project.
 The work presented here has benefited from previous/on-going collaboration with Adrian Rodrigues Garcia, Aude Gehrmann De-Ridder, Thomas Gehrmann, Nigel Glover, and Alexander Huss as well as Marco Bonvini, Tommaso Giani and Simone Marzani.
 I additionally thank Valerio Bertone, Davide Napoletano, and Ben Pecjak for previous discussions about heavy-quark mass effects, and Stephen Farry and Phil Ilten for comments/correspondence about the LHCb measurement.
-Finally, a big thanks to Alex for providing constructive comments on this manuscript.
+A big thanks to Alex for providing constructive comments on this manuscript, and to the careful eyes of Lucian Harland-Lang.